syncopika/piano_roll_browser/README.md

 # piano_roll_browser
 a music sequencer inspired by LMMS, one of the best software applications ever!
 also influenced a bit by PxTone Collage, another great application!
+**it is highly recommended that Chrome be used for this application for proper functionality at the moment.**

 This project is a work-in-progress